In Honour of International Women’s Day

 - Shostakovich – Symphony No.5

-Dame Ethyl Smyth was a suffragette as well as a composer, and her operatic work The Wreckers tells the story of ships plundered when lured onto the rocks of the Cornish Coast.
+Dame Ethel Smyth was a suffragette as well as a composer, and her operatic work The Wreckers tells the story of ships plundered when lured onto the rocks of the Cornish Coast.
 This dramatic overture is a perfect encapsulation of the exciting story to come.

 Ruth Gipps studied at the Royal College of Music with Vaughan Williams and Gordon Jacob, composing in a romantic style.
 She fought against discrimination against women, by which her early career was affected.
 Gipps’ Horn Concerto, written for her son Lance Baker, is played by soloist Annemarie Federle, the brass category finalist in the BBC Young Musician 2020.